siqad/siqad/README.md

 ## Binary releases

-Binary builds for Windows are available [here !TODO](todo).
+Binary builds for Windows are available [here](https://github.com/retallickj/siqad/releases).
 Note that one of the first-party simulators, PoisSolver, is not available on Windows builds due to the lack Windows support of a dependent module, FEniCS.
 Future support for the Docker or Windows Subsystem for Linux (WSL) versions of FEniCS [has been planned](https://github.com/retallickj/siqad/issues/33).

 For now, Linux and macOS binaries are not distributed and requires the user to build from source.